msrose/babel-plugin-transform-amd-to-commonjs/README.md

 AMD is interpreted as described by the [AMD specification](https://github.com/amdjs/amdjs-api/blob/master/AMD.md).

-- Only _top-level_ calls to a `define` function will be transformed.
+- By default, only _top-level_ calls to a `define` function will be transformed.
+Use the `restrictToTopLevelDefine` option to transform calls that are not at the top-level.
 - _All_ calls to `require` where it is given an array of dependencies as its first argument will be transformed.
 - Explicitly requiring `require`, `module`, and `exports` in an AMD module will not generate a call to require, but instead defer to the global require, module, and exports assumed to be in the CommonJS environment you are transforming to.
   - The same is true for the [simplified CommonJS wrapper](http://requirejs.org/docs/api.html#cjsmodule).